 The Nicas family started the operation of the restaurant in 1950.
 They are joined by the staff of the dining room, many who have been at the Castle for many years and take great pride in their service.
 A brigade of chefs from the finest culinary schools and some who are actively participating in the American Culinary Federation Apprenticeship Training Program also welcome you.

 The Castle has been the benchmark for fine food and impeccable service for over sixty years.
 In 1981, The Castle won the coveted Ivy Award, securing it as one of the finest restaurants in America.
 In 1997, the Nicas family received the DiRona award, further securing the restaurant’s reputation as a Distinguished Restaurant of North America.
 The restaurant has been featured in several reviews including television’s Phantom Gourmet and many others.

 The Castle wine cellar is also one of the finest in the country.
-The wine list has won the Wine Spectator's Grand Award of Excellence each year since 1985.
+The wine list has won 18 Awards of Excellence from Wine Spectator since the late 1980s.
 Maitre d Hotel and cellar master, James Nicas, is eager to assist both the connoisseur and the novice with wine selection.
 The Castle also hosts seasonal series of wine tastings promoting the education and enjoyment of fine wines.

 The Building and Site